cudmore/Vascular-Analysis/_posts/2015-02-21-simple-stack-db.md

 Selecting a point in the list will select the point in the stack window and vica-versa.

-<div class="page-break"> </div>

 <div class="print-page-break"></div>

-####Search
+####Search panel

 <IMG class="img-float-right" SRC="../images/imagingcore/stack_db_search.png" WIDTH="500">

+Open the Search panel from the stack db toolbar using the 'Options' button.

 The search panel will search a stack db and return a list of points.
 Once generated, clicking on a point in the search results will display the point in the main stack window.

+Different types of searches are performed with buttons:

+- All : Generate a list of all stack db points.
+- Notes : Generate a list of stack db points with notes.
+- Close : Search for points that have other points that are close.

+Once a search is performed, the search panel will display a list of results.
+Each row in the list of results is a point in the stack db.
+Single-click on a point in the list and it will be selected in the main stack window.

+If you zoom the stack window (keyboard +) you can snap to different points while maintaining the zoom using the search panel 'Snap' checkbox.

-<B>Important:</b> The search results are a static output report.
-Once a search is performed, if a point in the main stack window is modified (add, delete, move) the search results will not be automatically updated.
+The search results are a static output report.
+Once a search is performed, if points in the main stack window are modified (add, delete, move) the search results will not be automatically updated.
 If the points are modified in the main stack window and you want to use the search results, regenerate the search.

-<div class="page-break"></div>
 <div class="print-page-break"></div>

-####Options
+####Options panel

 <IMG class="img-float-right" SRC="../images/imagingcore/stack_db_options.png" WIDTH="300">

-Turn the grid on and off with the 'Grid spacing' checkbox.
-Don't worry about the rest.
+Open the Options panel from the stack db toolbar using the 'Options' button.

+<b>Grid Spacing (um)</b>: Toggles a grid on and off in the main stack window.
+When the grid is turned on/off or the scale is set, the main stack window is not automatically updated.
+Close and re-open the main stack window to refresh the grid.

+<div class="print-page-break"></div>

 [1]: /Vascular-Analysis/stack/
 [2]: http://www.robertcudmore.org/maptracker/v2/stack-browser/